Eco friendly laundry

-- Don't wash your clothes too frequently and wash it only when it's really dirty.
+- Don’t wash your clothes after every use.
+Wash it only when it’s really dirty.

-- Reduce the the number of times you wash your clothes and make sure you wash only when you have a full load.
+- Reduce the the number of times you do laundry & wash only when you have a full load.

 5 Reasons Why Eco Friendly Laundry is Good